myothiha/obsidian/Pertimm Intern/ACPM Traffic Analysis Application/Overview.md

 - After that, measurement tool can use the visual certificates.
 - But the medias that use the certified measurement tool cannot use it.

-Types of Perimeters
+# Types of Perimeters
-- Fixed website - content accessible only by an "http" type request vis a web browser.
+- **Fixed website (SWF)** - content accessible only by an "http" type request vis a web browser.
-- mobile website
+- **mobile website (SWM)**
-- contents distributed - editorial content produced and branded by the publisher but distributed outside its digital media and/or not on its own domain names.
+- **contents distributed (CD)** - editorial content produced and branded by the publisher but distributed outside its digital media and/or not on its own domain names.

+# Definitions
+- **Visits:** "The act of consulting one or more pages of one or more websites by a connected device.
+If no new pages are accessed on this website within a period exceeding 30 minutes, the visit is deemed to have ended".
+- **Visitor / Unique navigator**: "Unique French and foreign navigator, without distinction of place of connection, determined by a deduplicating visitor identifier, deduplicated over the period".
+- **Page views:** "Complete downloading of a page on the connected computer by a visitor identified in the context of a Visit".5

+# Visitors
+- Track same visitor for the same perimeters.
+- But cannot track visitors across different perimeters.

-# Exchange Workflow with Publishers, Measurement tools and ACPM
+# Exchange Workflow with Publishers, Measurement tools and ACPM (Important)
 - The publishers declare DSH to ACPM.
 - ACPM manually validate the DSH.
 - ACPM transmits to the measurement tool the information required to label the declared perimeters.